Eccenux/WebExt-SearchAutocomplete/README.md

 }
 ```

-Note that arrays are have 0-based indexes.
+Note that arrays have 0-based indexes.
 If you want to get to the 2nd item ("sub title" in example above) use `meta.titles[1]`.

 #### More complicated arrays ####

-`meta.titles[0].en` will work for items like:
+`meta.titles[0].main` will work for items like:
 ```
 {
 	"meta":{